 Cross-border: the Welsh and Scottish position

 The abolition is SDLT-specific.
 Wales operates Land Transaction Tax under LTTA 2017, and the Welsh Multiple Dwellings Relief survives at Schedule 13.
-Buyers of property in Wales on or after 1 June 2024 should compute LTT under the Welsh framework and consult our Welsh LTT MDR page for the mechanics.
+If you are buying property in Wales on or after 1 June 2024, compute LTT under the Welsh framework and use our Welsh LTT MDR page for the mechanics.
 Scotland operates Land and Buildings Transaction Tax under LBTT(S)A 2013 and the Scottish MDR survives at Schedule 5; the Scottish Parliament has not legislated an MDR repeal at the time of writing, so the Scottish relief remains live.
-Cross-border portfolio buyers (acquiring property in two or more of the three SDLT-area, LTT-area, and LBTT-area jurisdictions) need separate analyses for each jurisdiction; there is no single relief that operates across all three regimes.
+If you are buying across two or more of the SDLT, LTT, and LBTT jurisdictions, you need a separate analysis for each, because no single relief operates across all three regimes.

 A worked numerical comparison: four dwellings at £1.2 million

 Numbers make the cost step-up concrete.
-Take a buy-to-let buyer who already owns one property and is acquiring a four-flat portfolio for £1.2 million from a single vendor in a single transaction.
+Say you already own one property and are buying a four-flat portfolio for £1.2 million from a single vendor in a single transaction.
 Average per dwelling is £300,000.

 Pre-abolition position (effective date before 1 June 2024 or inside a section 7(4) carve-out).
 MDR computes SDLT on the average consideration per dwelling multiplied by the number of dwellings. £300,000 at standard residential rates plus the 5% additional-dwellings surcharge gives roughly £17,500 per notional dwelling.
 Multiplied by four dwellings, the total MDR-mechanic SDLT is approximately £70,000.
 The minimum 1% rate floor in Schedule 6B does not bite here because the computed rate exceeds 1%.
 (The exact figure depends on the band-by-band split and the SDLT calculator output; the order of magnitude is firm.)